GeekLord/Picslot/README.md

 Picslot leverages advanced generative AI for complex tasks that traditionally require expert skills:

 - **Auto Enhance**: A single click improves your image's lighting, color balance, sharpness, and overall clarity.
+- **Remove Background**: Instantly removes the background from your photo, leaving a clean, transparent cutout.
 - **Restore Image**: Magically repair old, blurry, or damaged photos, removing scratches and restoring faded colors.
 - **Studio Portrait**: Convert any casual photo into a professional, forward-facing headshot with a neutral studio background, while preserving the subject's identity.
+- **Full Body Outpainting**: Expands a cropped photo to a full-body shot with a plausible, AI-generated background that matches the original context.
 - **Comp Card Generator**: Automatically create a professional, multi-pose modeling composite card, complete with estimated stats, styled in form-fitting athletic wear.
 - **3-View Shot Generator**: Produce a technical three-view (front, side, back) full-body reference shot, ideal for character design or fashion.